 Infinity War and Avengers 4 were initially being produced simultaneously but when the production became to complex, and probably to expensive, the films were split up.
 The future of iconic actors Chris Evans and Robert Downey Jr. has also been questioned.
 Both actors have mentioned the possibility of moving on from these characters when their contracts are up.
 Phase 4, or whatever it’s called, could be an opportunity to recast those roles or simply bring in new characters.

 It’s a litlle scary to think about the filmmakers messing with a proven formula but that’s also what makes the Marvel movies continue to be so successful.
-Films such as Captain America: The Winter Soldier have stretched beyond the simple super hero genre and we expect future Marvel films to cintue to break new ground in what to expect from a super hero film.
+Films such as Captain America: The Winter Soldier have stretched beyond the simple super hero genre and we expect future Marvel films to continue to reach beyond the boundaries of the stereotypical tights and fights comic book movie.